 Location: Sussex County, New Jersey

-I've only been seriously interested in woodworking since about 2011.
+I guess I've been seriously interested in woodworking since about 2011.
 Before that I did a few projects with handheld (corded) tools.
 I bought a small table saw and have since added a bench top band saw and drill press.
 I think my biggest triumph was a mountain dulcimer and case that I made for my wife.
 It definitely looks original and it works quite well.

 I'm interested in small projects, nothing bigger than a table and I like dabbling in lutherie (I have plans and ideas.)
 Whirligigs are another thing I like to make.
-My first two now decorate our yard, a fiddler who bows and stamps out the rhythm, and a parakeet vainly beats his wings.
+My first two now decorate our yard, a fiddler who bows and stamps out the rhythm, and a parakeet who vainly beats his wings.
 I have a few more in progress for friends. (best way to learn is to make giveaways, right?)

 Background: I was a printer for 13 years on small offset and letter presses in a local mom and pop shop.
 When my daughter came along we decided that I'd stay home as the caregiver as my wife's work benefits and salary were better than mine.
 I'm now lightly employed as a sexton in our church though if the right part time job popped up I'd take it.

--- - Ni faru ion el ligno!
+-- Ni faru ion el ligno!